Chrysler Town & Country (minivan): Integrated child safety seats

-In 1991 introduced a second-row bench seat integrating two child booster seats.
+In 1991, a second-row bench seat integrating two child booster seats was introduced.
 These seats have continued as an available option through Generation 5.

 Easy-Out Roller Seats

-In 1995, Chrysler introduced a system of seats to simplify installation, removal, and re-positioning— marketed as Easy-Out Roller Seats.
+In 1995, Chrysler introduced a system of seats to simplify installation, removal, and re-positioning, marketed as Easy-Out Roller Seats.
 When installed, the seats are latched to floor-mounted strikers.
 When unlatched, eight rollers lift each seat, allowing it to be rolled fore and aft.
 Tracks have locator depressions for rollers, thus enabling simple installation.
 Ergonomic levers at the seatbacks release the floor latches single-handedly without tools and raise the seats onto the rollers in a single motion.
 Additionally, seatbacks were designed to fold forward.
 Seat roller tracks are permanently attached to the floor and seat stanchions are aligned, facilitating the longitudinal rolling of the seats.
 Bench seat stanchions were moved inboard to reduce bending stress in the seat frames, allowing them to be lighter.

-When configured as two- and three-person benches (available through Generation IV), the Easy Out Roller Seats could be unwieldy.
-Beginning in 2000, second- and third-row seats became available in a 'quad' configuration — bucket or captain chairs in the second row and a third-row three-person 50/50 split "bench" — with each section weighing under 50 lbs.
-The Easy-out system remained in use through Generation V — where certain models featured a two-person bench and the under-floor compartments from the Stow'n Go system.
+When configured as two- and three-person benches (available through the fourth generation), the Easy Out Roller Seats could be unwieldy.
+Beginning in 2000, second- and third-row seats became available in a "quad" configuration — bucket or captain chairs in the second row and a third-row three-person 50/50 split "bench" — with each section weighing under 50 lbs.
+The Easy-out system remained in use through the fifth generation, where certain models featured a two-person bench and the under-floor compartments from the Stow 'n Go system.

 The Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans, used the Easy Out Roller Seats on its second-row seating.
 These were made available on upper trims the Town and Country after the discontinuation of the Swivel 'n Go seats.